zonemaster/zonemaster/docs/specifications/tests/Address-TP/address01.md

 1. Obtain the IP addresses of each name server of the domain from the parent using [Method4](../Methods.md) and child using [Method5](../Methods.md)

-2. Each IP address has to be checked against the blocks listed in the three tables below.

-3. If any IP address (IPv4 or IPv6) falls within any of the blocks in the below mentioned IANA links, the test case fails:
+2. If any IP address (IPv4 or IPv6) falls within any of the blocks in the below mentioned IANA links, the test case fails:
    * http://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml
    * http://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml